solo-io/solo-cop/blogs/workspaces/README.md

 ## Gloo Mesh Addons

+The Gloo Mesh Addons are a set of services that are deployed to add functionality such as rate limiting, OIDC, and other types of authentication.
+Typically these services are deployed on each cluster in the `gloo-mesh-addons` namespace.

 If you have deployed the gloo-mesh-addons features you will need to include them into a Workspace.
 If these addons are being used by multiple Workspaces, it is recommended to place these into a separate Workspace and use WorkspaceSettings to export them.
 Alternatively you could include them in the `gloo-mesh-internal` workspace described above with the `istio-eastwest` gateways.

 ```yaml